Chirag-ahir/My-SQL-All-Basic/README.md

  what is ALTER function ?<br>
  MySQL provides the ALTER function that helps us incorporate the changes to the already existing database design.

+what is LIMIT keyword ?<br>
+ The limit keyword is used to limit the number of rows returned in a query result.